ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.
-Inspired by [expo/videoplayer](https://github.com/expo/videoplayer)
+Inspired by [expo/videoplayer](https://github.com/expo/videoplayer) _(already deprecated)_

-The library has a lot of options, but a lot of them are optional (source is required).
+The library has a lot of options, but most of them are optional (`source` and `isPortrait` are required).
 See the props table below.
 The `Video` component also supports phones, which screen ratio is not 16:9.

 ## Installation
 `yarn add expo-video-player` _or_ `npm install expo-video-player`

 If you are using TypeScript, _type definitions_ are in the project itself.

 ## Usage

-Example app can be found in the [example folder](https://github.com/ihmpavel/expo-video-player/tree/master/example).
+Example app can be found in the [example folder](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).

 ```
-import { Video } from 'expo'
+import { Video } from 'expo-av'
 import VideoPlayer from 'expo-video-player'

 <VideoPlayer